 Providing training in professional psychology at the graduate level, the Master of Science in Counseling Psychology is designed for those pursuing further study in science-based counseling psychology.
 Our theoretical perspective is integrative, including cognitive-behavioral, family systems, developmental, feminist, multicultural, humanistic, and brief therapies.
-We emphasize training in empirically-supported treatments for children, adolescents, families and adults
+We emphasize training in empiricallysupported treatments for children, adolescents, families and adults.

 The Master of Science in Counseling Psychology program is accredited by the Masters in Psychology Accreditation Council.

-A small faculty-student ratio creates opportunities for frequent, individual interaction throughout the program.
+Dr. Michael Murtagh Department of Psychology 301.687.4446 mpmurtagh@frostburg.edu A small faculty-student ratio creates opportunities for frequent, individual interaction throughout the program.
 Students develop counseling skills through learning about self, client, counselor-client relationships, and the importance of cultural contexts.
 Considerable attention is given not only to development of professional skills but also to personal development and multicultural awareness.
 These emphases reflect our belief that an effective counselor is one who is self-aware and receptive to consultation